Parents

 STEP 2: File a FAFSA

 To be considered for financial aid at UF, students must apply by completing the FAFSA, or Free Application for Federal Student Aid—meeting all deadlines, and complying with any requests from our office for additional information.
-The federal processor will analyze your data and send the results to UF.
-Students can file their FAFSA after January 1 each year.

 Applying early and following up on your application is the best way to make sure you receive the assistance for which you qualify in time to begin school.
 Students should respond right away to requests from SFA and other processing agencies.

 While it is still possible to file a paper FAFSA by mail, SFA strongly encourages parents and students to file their FAFSA using FAFSA on the Web.
 Filing a FAFSA electronically allows you to save your work and make changes later.
 Applying online also tends to be faster and more error free because of the built-in edits used by the FAFSA site.
+You can also file a FAFSA though the MyStudentAid app.

 To complete the FAFSA, parents must use a copy of their previous year’s tax return with all W-2s and schedules.
 Be sure you write in Institutional School Codes for all schools where you apply.
 The UF School Code is 001535.